Bothal

-Bothal is a village in Northumberland, in England.
+Bothal is a Hamlet in the civil parish of Ashington, in Northumberland, England.
 It is situated between Morpeth and Ashington.
 There is a castle, a church, a vicarage opposite the church gates, some stepping stones over the River Wansbeck, and a few houses.

 Bothal was the headquarters of the extensive Welbeck Estates in Northumberland.
 Half a mile upstream of the castle are the remains of a watermill that still had a working waterwheel up to about the First World War.
 It had a turbine for electricity production for the mill house from 1947 to 1980.
 Until 1866 Bothal was a civil parish, In 1831 the parish had a population of 1319.

 Bothal was also a drift mine ('Bothal Barns Drift') though this is something of a misnomer.
 Bothal Drift was merely another entrance to the Ashington colliery.
 Now, Bothal Barns Drift is the site of a private house with the old entrance to the drift mine being long disused.
 The Bothal Drift is situated on the top of the bank on the Ashington side.